 However, my biggest trigger was boredom.
 I could always kill 10 minutes with a cigarette, so I was rarely bored for over 25 years.

 The problem is obviously that this was a dangerous method of killing boredom, so I came to terms with that.

 You will have a lot of free time on your hands after you stop smoking, so get ready for that.
 Discuss it with the Hypnotherapist.
 He, or she, will help you to replace that initially with things that you already like to do, and are good for you. (don’t expect to have them suggest to learn to play the violin)

 The other main trigger that most of us have is stress.
 We all experience stress every day and have different ways of coping with it.
 Smokers deal with it the best way they know-how, and that is to light up.
 It gets your mind off your problem for a split second, so it works in the short term.

 Smokers are also under a lot of stress to stop smoking.
 When someone tells you to stop, the reaction is usually “Gee I really want a cigarette right now”

 Do not put smokers under unnecessary pressure to stop smoking.
 They are under enough stress as it is.

-If you want to help them, merely get them to visualize how good that they are going to feel a couple weeks after its over.
-Their sense of smell and taste return, and they get more energy.
+If you want to help them, merely get them to visualize how good that they are going to feel a couple of weeks after its over.
+Their sense of smell and taste return and they get more energy.
 It gets easier to walk up a flight of stairs, etc.,

 After a few days of not smoking, and looking forward to all its benefits, the physical side to smoking also is greatly diminished, simply by not adding any more of the toxin/drug nicotine.
 The whole thing becomes redundant.